FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 {% clickableImage "img/simple.svg", "Schematic of an SSH connection" %}

+Let's start with a classic default setup: [SSHD](https://man.openbsd.org/sshd.8), the SSH daemon of OpenSSH is listening on Port 22, your WebApp is accessed via HTTP and HTTPS on Port 80 and 443 respectively.
+These ports are [port-forwarded](https://en.wikipedia.org/wiki/Port_forwarding) and accessible by anyone via a static IP address or a domain name.

+You also have the basics of SSH security down: You have setup [fail2ban to prevent password brute forcing](https://github.com/fail2ban/fail2ban) or configured SSHD to [reject logins via password](https://www.cyberciti.biz/faq/how-to-disable-ssh-password-login-on-linux/) and only allow [key based authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server).

-Let's start with a classic default setup.
-It also covers the case, that your proxy has whitelisted this connection to be `direct`, is part of a company internal subnet not going through a proxy to the outside or that the target is within your company VPN.
+This "direct" connection also covers the case, that your proxy has whitelisted this connection to be `direct`, is part of a company internal subnet not going through a proxy to the outside or that the target is within your company VPN.

 #### Network capture
 Let's take a look at what happens inside the network.
-All captures are performed with wireshark.
+All captures are performed with [wireshark](https://github.com/wireshark/wireshark).

 **Source** 💻 is a Laptop attempting `ssh user@example.com`. **Target** 🌍 is the server with port 22 open.
 The capture concerns just this communication attempt.
 As there is no intermediary, the capture is performed on **Source** 💻.